imaniwilliam2/statix-project/README.md

 cd server
 python app.py
 ```
-To run the applications frontend, Run npm start in your terminal from the client directory.
+To run the applications frontend, in a separate terminal, run npm start from the client directory.
 ```
 cd client
 npm start